How to Find the Perfect Pied-à-Terre for Your Next Vacation (June 2026)

 Before we get into why exactly you'd want to search for one, let's define what a pied-à-terre is.
 Pied-à-terres are small apartments or studios that are either a homeowner's secondary home or temporary residence.
 It’s a French phrase that literally means “foot on the ground”.
 You can usually find them in popular cities or places that tourists frequent, and they are designed to provide anyone who stays with both comfort and convenience while they get to know the neighborhood and surrounding areas.

-They're most commonly found in New York City, Paris, London, Miami, Rome, San Francisco, Barcelona, and Dubai - cities with global appeal as financial hubs with cosmopolitan flairs.
+You'll find them concentrated in cities with global appeal as financial and cultural hubs.
 In New York City alone, approximately 75,000 units are classified as pied-à-terre or temporary residences, representing about 2.1% of the city's total housing inventory as of 2017.
+In the U.S., Rove Travel focuses on four such markets: New York City, the Hamptons, South Florida, and Aspen.

 Learn more about the meaning of 'pied-à-terre', a term that is commonly used to describe a second home.